Acupuncture Carina

 What is Acupuncture?

-Acupuncture is the most prominent aspect of Traditional Eastern Medicine.
-This treatment is currently offered here at A Pinch of Prevention.
-Peter undertook 4 years of formalised study of this ancient tradition, and he uses it with great success in his treatment programs.
-Acupuncture is not like dry needling.
-It involves gentle needle application into specific areas or “point locations” on the body with the intent of bringing about positive changes to the affected area or system.
+Acupuncture is the most well-known aspect of Traditional Eastern Medicine.
+It forms an integral part of our treatment method here at A Pinch of Prevention.
+Peter completed 4 years of education in this ancient tradition and now utilises it in his treatment approach.
+Unlike dry needling, the discipline of Acupuncture involves the gentle application of very fine needles into specific areas, or ‘point locations’ on the body, to bring about positive change to the area or system being treated.

 Traditional Eastern philosophy describes the body and its sickness as an interruption or blockage to the energy flow that circulates through our body.
-This gentle technique used acupuncture to mechanically clear and stimulate the slow energy flow at the points closest to the body.
-Manipulation of these points allowed energy to circulate again, giving a new lease of life to the affected area.
-It also encouraged the system or area to heal and regain normal function.
+Acupuncture is a procedure done to clear or stimulate the sluggish areas of activity in the body.
+It was done at precisely placed points, where the energy flows closest to the body’s surface.
+Manipulation of these points allowed the energy to move more easily again, bringing a new lease of life back to the area or affected system, thus encouraging the diseased area or system to recover and regain its normal function.

 - Pain-acute and chronic